ecolology/Ev1_SelectionMetaAnalysis/README.md

 #run the step 2 of the conversion
 PGDSpider2-cli -inputfile starling_3populations.pgd -inputformat PGD -outputfile starling_3populations.bs -outputformat GESTE_BAYE_SCAN
 ```

+** Note: cutting and pasting adds white space to end of file!
+Delete or the file will not run!!

 Let us have a quick look at what the input file looks like.

 ```